Naturopathic medicine is philosophically different from conventional medicine.

 Seattle Integrative Medicine

 The independent practices of Drs.
-Marco Vespignani, Laurie Mischley, Melissa McCarty, Christian Dodge, Samantha Evans, Kelly Moyaert and Jenny Kaltunas.
+Marco Vespignani, Laurie Mischley, Melissa McCarty, Christian Dodge, Samantha Evans, and Kelly Moyaert.

 Principles of Naturopathic Medicine

 Find the Cause.